julianchurchill/text-adventure/README.md

 - [FEATURE] Google games API Leaderboard - Record the number of moves taken so far, present as a form of score on the about dialog or a stats page?
 - [FEATURE] New item action - add to inventory.
 This stops the model content having to leave items on the floor that the character would usually have picked up without an action.
 - [FEATURE] What's new dialog for first run of new version.
-- [FEATURE] Add location title or area to title bar next to score?

 - [TECHNICAL FEATURE] Incremental saving - save the game every 10 actions or something, in case of a crash this avoids the user losing too much progress
 - [FEATURE] Tablet improvements - make work in landscape, use bigger font depending on screen size